yregaieg/acme-training/README.md

 - user : admin
 - password: test

-This docker-compose file contains a Postgresql instance for the Flowable applications and a SQL Server instance for the Spring Boot application.
+This docker-compose file contains a Postgresql instance for the Flowable applications but also a mssql server database for the Flowable REST application.

 The first time you run the docker-compose, you must connect to mssql anc create the flowable database: